-These golfers will benefit most from tour-level golf balls.
+These golfers will benefit most from tour-level golf balls, like a Pro V1 or Pro V1x.
 They want the best of both worlds, distance off the tee and spin around the greens.

 Golfers with this ability have dialed in their games.
 They now need a golf ball that’ll give them an advantage, no matter how small.

 This group of players can generally do with some extra distance, although that won’t be the case for all of them.
 Also, they’ll still want decent spin characteristics in a golf ball.